Mylar survival blankets, or space blankets as they are sometimes called, are one of those ubiquitous items that show up on every prepper checklist.

 Buy the Best Blanket You Can

-Survival blankets are sometimes thought of as throwaway items because they are so affordable, but like any other piece of survival gear you should spend enough to assure you get a quality product capable of doing the job you’ll need it to do.
+Survival blankets are sometimes thought of as throwaway items because they’re so affordable, but like any other piece of survival gear you should spend enough to ensure you get a quality product capable of doing the job you’ll need it to do.

 An upgraded survival blanket will still be quite affordable by most people’s standards, and usually have features that can make the difference.

-These nicer examples usually feature higher quality construction that is significantly more durable, a foil surface mated to a wind and water impermeable core and a nice outer hem with grommets that helps keep the whole thing together while making it easier to hang, fold and store.
+These nicer examples usually feature higher quality construction that is significantly more durable, a foil surface mated to a wind and water-impermeable core, and a nice outer hem with grommets that help keep the whole thing together while making it easier to hang, fold, and store.